Hilversum: History

 In 1948, NSF was taken over by Philips.
 However, Dutch radio broadcasting organizations (followed by television broadcasters during the 1950s) centralised their operations in Hilversum, providing a source of continuing economic growth.
 The concentration of broadcasters in Hilversum has given it its enduring status as the media city for the Netherlands.

 In 1964, the population reached a record high of over 103,000.
 However, the textile industry had started its decline; only one factory, Veneta, managed to continue into the 1960s, when it also had to close.
 Another major industry, the chemical factory IFF, also closed by the end of the 1960s.

 After the 1960s, the population gradually declined, until stabilising at around 86,000 in 2006 and rising to 90,000 in 2018.
 Several factors other than the slump in manufacturing contributed to this decline: one is the reduction in average family size, with fewer people living in each house; second, the town is virtually unable to expand because much surrounding land was sold by city architect W.M.
 Dudok to the Goois Natuurreservaat (nl); third, the rapid increase in property values forced many people to move to less expensive areas in the Netherlands.

-In the 1970s, Hilversum solidified its status as a media hub of the Netherlands, largely due to the concentration of broadcasting organizations, particularly radio and television, in the city.

 Hilversum was one of the first towns to have a local party of the populist movement called Leefbaar ("liveable").
 Founded by former social-democrat Jan Nagel, it was initially held at bay for alderman positions.
 In 2001, Nagel from Leefbaar Hilversum teamed up with Leefbaar Utrecht leaders to found a national Leefbaar Nederland party.

 The town has undertaken many improvements, including renovating its central train station, renovation of the main shopping centre (Hilvertshof), and development of new dining and retail districts downtown including the "vintage" district in the Leeuwenstraat.
 Several notable architectural accomplishments include the Institute for Sound and Vision, and Zanderij Crailoo (nl), the largest man-made wildlife crossing in the world.

 The nearby Media Park was the scene of the 2002 assassination of politician Pim Fortuyn; in 2015, a gunman carrying a false pistol stormed into Nederlandse Omroep Stichting's headquarters, demanding airtime on the evening news.